SvarDOS/edrdos/README.md

 it to KERNEL.SYS.
 Otherwise, the bootloader will not find its kernel.

 ### Using mkimage.sh under UNIX-like operating systems
-Under Linux and MacOS, you may invoke `sh mkimage.sh` under the _image_ directory.
-This generates a 1.44M floppy image `edrdos.img`.
+Under Linux and MacOS you may invoke `sh mkimage.sh` from the _image_ directory.
+This generates a 1.44M floppy image `edrdos.img` including a minimal fileset to get you running: the kernel, command interpreter and the SYS utility.

 Make sure to build the binaries prior to running this script.

-To build a single-file image, invoke `sh mkimage.sh singlefile`.
-To build a dual-file image, simply invoke `sh mkimage.sh`.
+To build a dual-file image, run `sh mkimage.sh dualfile` instead.

 The script depends on [Mtools](https://www.gnu.org/software/mtools/) and _dd_ being installed.